Beliavsky/Fortran-code-on-GitHub/README.md

 [PROPACK](https://github.com/poulson/PROPACK): set of functions for computing the singular value decomposition of large and sparse or structured matrices

 [PSBLAS3](https://github.com/sfilippone/psblas3): Parallel Sparse Basic Linear Algebra Subroutines, from sfilippone

+[tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox Right now, it is not easy to use It also includes two slightly customized libraries or doing fast local solvers in eigenvalue and dynamical problems.

 ## Neural Networks and Machine Learning
 [autofit](https://github.com/Auto-Mech/autofit): fit permutationally invariant polynomials (PIPs), by Auto-Mech